Snowmobiling in the North

-Registered snowmobiles may use Benner Run Road, Snowmobile Trail and designated trails in Moshannon State Forest after the end of deer season in late December.
+Registered snowmobiles may use Benner Run Road, Snowmobile Trail, the Food Concession Road, a small portion of the Sleepy Hollow Trail (for access to cabin area) and designated trails in Moshannon State Forest after the end of deer season in late December.

 Chapman is a trailhead to over 300 miles of trails in Allegheny National Forest.
-The trails are open after the end of deer season in late December.
-Chapman provides parking, restrooms and a warming hut.
+Many of these trails are groomed depending on conditions.
+The trails are open after the end of deer season in late December through March 31.
+Chapman provides ample trailer parking, heated restrooms and a warming hut.

 Registered snowmobiles may use the trail network on Tioga State Forest land daily after the close of the deer season in December.
 The park provides parking, picnic tables and restrooms.

 The park is a trailhead for the 64-mile Hyner Mountain Snowmobile Trail in Sproul State Forest and provides plowed parking and unloading areas and unheated restrooms.
 Snowmobiles may be operated on designated trails and roads from the day following the last deer season in December until April 1, weather permitting.

 Snowmobiles must stay on designated trails and have a current registration.
 Park trails connect to many miles of trails in the surrounding Sproul State Forest.

 Ample parking is available throughout the park.
 There are more than 100 miles of groomed snowmobile trails in the surrounding Tiadaghton State Forest.
 Snowmobiles may be operated on designated trails and roads from the day following the last deer season in December until April 1, weather permitting.
 Restrooms are available.
 Overnight accommodations, food, gasoline and groceries are available throughout the area.

 A 43-mile loop trail in Susquehannock State Forest passes through Lyman Run State Park.